DieterFishLi/Optimal-execution-with-limit-and-market-orders/README.md

 ÁC and SJ propose an execution policy that tells when to cancel a limit order and submit a market order instead when targeting a given volume schedule, such as Almgren-Chriss or TWAP.
 According to my experience, the waiting time for the LO to be filled is hard-coded/ predetemined (invariant within the trading horizon).
-A potential over the above mentioned method is the optimally switch between LO & MO.
+A potential improvement to the above mentioned method is to optimally switch between LO & MO.
 This paper provides a nice way to that.
 Moreover, this paper tackles the problem of the depth of LOs.